 A Full-Scale Operating Prototype System

-The third phase of development at the FSI T&E center will add a 1-mile elevated loop to support more comprehensive tests.
+The third phase of development at the T&E center will add a 1-mile elevated loop to support more comprehensive tests.

 Integrated with Design, Development and Fabrication

-Activities at the Freight Shuttle T&E Center are integrated and coordinated with the activities of the FSI Development Team and with the design and fabrication process to allow end-to-end control and coordination of the Freight Shuttle development process.
-The FSI T&E Center will support development of future prototype Freight Shuttle vehicles and subsystems, as well as the design, development, and testing of actual systems to be deployed to provide lower cost and superior service to customers.
+Activities at the Freight Shuttle T&E Center are integrated and coordinated with the activities of the FS Development Team and with the design and fabrication process to allow end-to-end control and coordination of the Freight Shuttle development process.
+The T&E Center will support development of future prototype Freight Shuttle vehicles and subsystems, as well as the design, development, and testing of actual systems to be deployed to provide lower cost and superior service to customers.